Dennis Edwards: 1968–1976: The Temptations years

 Later in 1967, Edwards quit the Contours and was placed back on retainer.
 He attempted to be released from his contract, as Holland–Dozier–Holland had promised to sign him to their new Invictus Records.
 However, he was drafted in late June 1968 to join the Temptations, who had just fired Ruffin from the act.
 Ruffin had tipped Edwards off that he was being drafted as his replacement, which eased Edwards's conscience in replacing him.

-The Temptations' new lineup debuted in July 1968 at the Forum in Los Angeles, where the first half of the concert were performed by the four original members.
+The Temptations' new lineup debuted in July 1968 at the Forum in Los Angeles, where the first half of the concert was performed by the four original members.
 Edwards then performed during the last half.
 The Temptations officially introduced Edwards on July 9, 1968, on stage in Valley Forge, Pennsylvania.
 However, Ruffin, who was attempting to make his way back into the group, crashed the stage during Edwards's lead vocal on "Ain't Too Proud to Beg" to significant applause.
 He continued similar stunts for about a month until, according to Edwards, the group decided to lay-off Edwards — with the promise of a solo deal from Motown — and rehire Ruffin.
 When Ruffin failed to show for his return engagement in Gaithersburg, Maryland the next night, Edwards was permanently kept on and the Temptations refused to entertain rehiring Ruffin any further.

 Edwards' first album with the Temptations was Live at the Copa, recorded at the group's return to the Copacabana nightclub.
 A year later, their next studio album Cloud Nine marked a new musical direction into psychedelic soul by Norman Whitfield.
 The title single charted at number 6 on the U.S. pop chart and garnered the 1969 Grammy Award for Best Rhythm & Blues Group Performance, Vocal or Instrumental.
 Subsequent hit singles followed, including "I Can't Get Next to You" (1969), "Ball of Confusion (That's What the World Is Today)" (1970) and "Papa Was a Rollin' Stone" (1972).

 According to Otis Williams' account, during the recording of "Papa Was a Rollin' Stone", Edwards was allegedly angered by the song's first verse: "It was the third of September/That day I'll always remember/'cause that was the day/that my daddy died", as his father was said to have died on the third of September.
 However, Edwards disputed the account stating his father had actually died on the third of October.
 The single charted at number 5 on the R&B chart and won four 1972 Grammy Awards.
 Further creative disputes between Whitfield and the Temptations broke due to Whitfield's overemphasis on the musical composition over the vocals, as apparent with the song "Masterpiece" (1973).
 The Temptations next recruited Jeffrey Bowen as their producer, with the 1975 album A Song for You.
 The album had two number-one R&B singles, "Happy People" (1974) and "Shakey Ground" (1975).